Sales of raw milk in Ohio is illegal. ORC 917.04. We do not sell raw milk under any circumstances.

 This is the short definition.
 Behind this are hours and months of record keeping and standard fulfillment that can be inspected at anytime.

 Brown Swiss are considered the oldest dairy breeds in existance as well as one of the largest.
 We have selected them for their strength, cold tolerance, and high protein milk.

 Originally from the Channel Isle of Jersey.
 They are considered one of the smallest of the diary cattle.
 We have selected them because they produce the highest butterfat of all the dairy breeds.

 Rotational Grazing improves our herd, plant, and soil health as well as sequesters carbon.
-So if you into the Climate Change narrative, were way ahead of the herd and have been for a while.
+So if your into the Climate Change narrative, we are way ahead of the herd and have been for a while.